openknowledge-archive/dpm-py/README.md

 ## Usage

-To publish datapackage, go to the datapackage directory (with datapackage.json) and launch `dpmpy publish`.
-If your configured username and access_token are correct, dpmpy will upload datapackage.json and all relevant resources to the registry server.
+To publish datapackage, go to the datapackage directory (with datapackage.json) and launch `dpm publish`.
+If your configured username and access_token are correct, dpm will upload datapackage.json and all relevant resources to the registry server.

 ## Testing